Search for opportunities to participate in a vision or eye-related research study.

 Repositioning the Upper Eyelid

-In addition to blepharoplasty, our plastic surgeons offer a new technique for repositioning the upper eyelid, called ptosis repair, to give a more rejuvenated look or improved visual field.
+In addition to blepharoplasty, our surgeons offer a new technique for repositioning the upper eyelid, called ptosis repair, to give a more rejuvenated look or improved visual field.

 Brow Lift and Forehead Reshaping

 Our plastic surgeons can also perform a forehead or brow lift to address low or sagging eyebrows, usually a result of aging.
 A brow lift is often combined with cosmetic eyelid surgery or nonsurgical alternatives.

 We use advanced, minimally invasive endoscopic incisions hidden in the scalp or within the hairline.
 By using state-of- the art endoscopic procedures, which allow for very small incisions, we’re able to minimize postoperative discomfort and recovery times.

 Eyelid Surgery: What to Expect